Your guide to buying CIAG services from

 We work closely with employers, training providers, FE Colleges, HE institutions and voluntary sector organisations and use local knowledge to help students make informed decisions about their next steps.

-We have unrivalled experience of the local situation and are uniquely located with Birmingham City Council giving us access to current, high quality local and national labour market information including – progression pathways, labour market trends and future skills needed – which we share with our traded partners.
+We have unrivalled experience of the local situation and are uniquely located within Birmingham City Council giving us access to current, high quality local and national labour market information including – progression pathways, labour market trends and future skills needed – which we share with our traded partners.

 We have rigorous quality control measures relating to careers information, advice and guidance delivery.
 We are CDI Affiliated members.
 The quality of our Advisers’ delivery is regularly monitored and assessed.
 We conduct student evaluations about the CIAG services we deliver.

-Delivery highlights from 2022/23 academic year
+Delivery highlights from 2023/24 academic year

 1